magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-themes.md

 ### Step 2: Apply the Admin theme to a module

-After creating the Admin theme, you need to apply it to a custom Page Builder module.
-See [Apply an Admin theme]({{ site.baseurl }}/guides/v2.4/frontend-dev-guide/themes/admin_theme_apply.html) for complete details.
+The following instructions are specific to applying an Admin theme to a custom Page Builder module.
+To learn more on applying Admin themes to modules in general, see [Apply an Admin theme]({{ site.baseurl }}/guides/v2.4/frontend-dev-guide/themes/admin_theme_apply.html).

 **To apply your Admin theme to a module**:

 1. Create a `di.xml` file (in your module's `etc` directory) that references your Admin theme.
-The following example adds the `Vendor/ThemeName` Admin theme we created in step 1:
+The following example adds the `VendorName/ThemeName` Admin theme we created in step 1:

     ```xml
     <?xml version="1.0"?>